wingersonMJ/Like-Me_Clinical_Aggregation/README.md

     - Works well for numerics, but doesn't have a built-in option for categoricals
         - My desire would be "most frequent" for categorical imputations
         - Without that as a built-in option, KNN already calculates the mean value for the 'K' nearest neighbors
-            - Because categoricals are already one-hot encoded, I can just round to the nearest integer to get the "most frequent" for my imputed values
+            - Because my categoricals are all binary anyway, I can just round to the nearest integer to get the "most frequent" for my imputed values
 3. Normalize the data, Min-Max
     - Need to do this after the imputation, unfortunately
     - Limitation is that variables are not on the same scale during KNN imputation, which can create some bias
 4. Apply some scaling to categorical variables
     - When measuring distances (euclidean, for example), the scale of the data is a major factor
-        - This is why something like min-max scaling is important
+        - This is why normalization or standardization is important
-    - But, if many binary variables are present, then those variables after one-hot encoding are all either 0 or 1
+    - But, if many binary variables are present, then those variables are all either 0 or 1
         - When numerics are also min-max scaled, then 0 is the lowest value in the dataset and 1 is the largest
         - Therefore, if comparing a numeric and a categorical, a 1-unit difference in the categorical variable is a simple difference of binary category.
         - But a 1-unit difference in the numeric variable is the entire range of the variable...